Action #3 of 2024 Strengthen the SEC Whistleblower Program

 Tracie Burke | Motion to Quash LLC | October 23, 2020

 Integrity is a top issue facing Jefferson Parish voters.
-See how Justice of the Peace and Constable candidates in Jefferson Parish score on integrity when it comes to financial disclosures and campaign finance reports.
+Discover how Justice of the Peace and Constable candidates in Jefferson Parish score on integrity.
+Review their financial disclosures and campaign finance reports.
 Then ask the candidates to pledge to Join the Campaign for Judicial Integrity in Louisiana.

-We based the candidates’ integrity scores on these three principles:
+We based the integrity scores on these three principles:

 1. Campaign Contributions Issued